On-site

 Apprenticeship

-This typically takes 24 months to complete as a mix of learning in the workplace and off-the-job study.
+This typically takes 2 years to complete and is a mix of on-the-job training and study off site.

 Entry requirements